CRACK IT Challenges

 The funders - the main funder of the competition is the NC3Rs, with support from the Technology Strategy Board Small Business Research Initiative.
 Depending on the Challenge contracts of up to £1 million over three years are available.

-- Building teams to solve the Challenges - we provide networking opportunities for potential applicants to identify new partners and to meet the Sponsors.
+- Building teams to solve the Challenges - we provide networking opportunities through the Launch event for potential applicants to identify new partners and to meet the Sponsors

 *For Challenges which require little or no research and development costs and primarily focus on accelerating the validation of new technologies, prototypes and methods that are close to market, there is a single phase process.